 - The entire back including buttocks - 5 FTUs.

-Most people with eczema will also use emollients (moisturisers).
-Emollients are different to topical steroids, and should be used and applied in a different way.
+Most people with eczema will also use emollients.
+Emollients are different to topical steroids and should be used and applied in a different way.
 When using the two treatments, apply the emollient first.
 Then wait 10-15 minutes before applying a topical steroid.
-That is, the emollient should be allowed to absorb before a topical steroid is applied (the skin should be moist or slightly tacky but not slippery, when applying the steroid).
+That is, the emollient should be allowed to sink in (be absorbed) before a topical steroid is applied.
+The skin should be moist or slightly tacky but not slippery, when applying the steroid.

 Are there any side-effects from topical steroids?